jessepav/lacygoill-wiki-backup/shell/process.md

 A process  without superuser privileges may  signal another process only  if the sender's ruid (or euid) matches receiver's ruid (or suid).
-Because a child process  inherits its ruidd from its parent,  a child and parent may signal each other.
+Because a child  process inherits its ruid  from its parent, a  child and parent may signal each other.

 <https://en.wikipedia.org/wiki/User_identifier#Real_user_ID>